 Who regulates the conduct of non-lawyers when they are acting like lawyers?

-Rule 31 of the Arizona Supreme Court gives the State Bar of Arizona the authority to investigate allegations of unauthorized practice of law and to file and prosecute actions and proceedings related to such activities.
-The State Bar of Arizona acts as the prosecutor in unauthorized cases, files the cases with the superior courts, and trials are held before judges of the superior courts.
+Rule 31 of the Arizona Supreme Court gives the State Bar of Arizona the authority to investigate allegations of unauthorized practice of law and to file actions and proceedings related to such activities.
+The State Bar of Arizona files the cases with the superior courts, and trials are held before judges of the superior courts.

 The Board of Certified Legal Document Preparers has the authority to investigate and prosecute actions and proceedings against Certified Legal Document Preparers.